 c) Your updated CV

-Please submit these items to the Graduate Advisor by February 16, 2018, 4PM.
+Please submit these items to the Graduate Advisor, Andrea Hayes, by March 1, 2019, 4PM.
 Only complete applications will be considered.

 The awards will be adjudicated by the MLCS Graduate Committee.
 Decisions will be made on the following criteria: quality of proposal particularly with regard to: a) the justification for travel as it relates to the dissertation topic and b) clarity and feasibility of research plans; the letter of support from the supervisor; the student’s standing in the program.